ulfschneider/afova/README.md

 # afova

-afova (accessible form validation) is a progressive enhancement to the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) for client-side HTML form validation.
+afova (accessible form validation) is a progressive enhancement of the [client-side HTML form constraint validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation).

 afova will allow you to:
 - pick up any of the constraining attributes of HTML input controls (`required`, `type`, `step`, `pattern`, `min`, `max`, `minlength`, and `maxlength`) and show constraint violation messages to the user,